Globski/Install-and_configure/ssh-github_authentication_setup.md

    - [8: Generate a New SSH Key with Ed25519 (if needed)](#8-generate-a-new-ssh-key-with-ed25519-if-needed)
    - [9: Configure Git Push Behavior](#9-configure-git-push-behavior)
 3. [Notes](#notes)

----

-### Description
-This project provides a series of steps to create and configure an SSH key for GitHub authentication.
-By setting up an SSH key, you can interact with your GitHub repositories without entering your username and password every time.

 ### Tasks Overview